-Below are copies of recorded development agreements within the City of Princeton.
-If you have any questions or would like additional information on any of the agreements please contact Shawn Fort, Chief Building Official [email protected]
+If you have any questions or would like additional information on any of the agreements please contact Shawn Fort, Director of Development Services [email protected]